-The Integrated Mobility Division and BikeWalkNC partnered to create a series of educational videos about bicycle safety.
+The N.C.
+Department of Transportation's Integrated Mobility Division and BikeWalkNC partnered to create a series of educational videos about bicycle safety.

 Each video contains important tips for safe cycling.

 Cyclist Safety in N.C.: Bicycles Are Vehicles (Part 1)

 Cyclist Safety in N.C.: Avoid Hazards When Riding (Part 2)

 Cyclist Safety in N.C.: Change Lanes to Pass (Part 3)

 Reporting Safety Concerns to NCDOT

 Cyclists and motorists can submit concerns about bicycle safety on roadways to the N.C.
 Department of Transportation.

 If a crash occurs, contact local law enforcement immediately.

 Report other concerns, such as hazardous behaviors, to NCDOT.
 Information might be shared with local law enforcement or cycling organizations to help improve safety on roadways.